Del Sol Academy of the Performing Arts: Band

-Del Sol Academy’s band is taught by Paul Lowry, Erika Hill, and Michael Villarreal.
+Del Sol Academy’s band is taught by Paul Lowry, Marisa Davidson, and Michael Villarreal.
 Known as the "Dragon Fire Marching Band," the school received third place in the 2015 Henderson Winterfest parade, and second place in the 2024 Henderson Winterfest parade.
 As of 2024, Del Sol has one of the largest jazz programs in the Clark County School District with 5 jazz bands in the band program.

 Costume Design

 Del Sol Academy offers the only magnet-school concentration area focusing on costume design in the state.
 Five students were finalists in the Fashion Forward Design Competition in 2017.

 Theater Tech

 The school's theater technology program earned third place in the "Tech Olympics," a competition sponsored by Nevada Thespians.